You’ve agreed on a sale price for your home. Brilliant!

 That’s right.
 Seven and a half thousand pounds, just for the privilege of waiting.

-You could argue that you’d have to live somewhere, and wherever that location is (new house or old), you’d be paying these bills either way.
-And of course you’d be right, unless of course the house you are selling is a second home, such as a rental property or inherited property.
+Now, you could argue that you’d have to live somewhere, and wherever that location is (new house or old), you’d be paying these bills either way.
+And of course you’d be right — if you’re selling your main residence and moving straight into another property, many of these costs are unavoidable.

 Repairs and Staging: The Beauty Contest

-Here’s an uncomfortable truth: buyers are picky.
 To attract them, you’ll likely need to spend money on redecorating, garden tidying, and minor repairs.

 These costs can range from a few hundred pounds to several thousand.
 And there’s no guarantee these improvements will actually speed up your sale or get you a better price.

 For major repairs, we have a whole section on our website that covers the cost for major repairs.
 Everything from changing a septic tank, to replacing all your windows, to removing a load bearing wall, and everything in between is covered in this array of guides.
-So, go and see the full list here

 The Cost of a Broken Chain: When It All Falls Apart

 This is the nightmare scenario that keeps sellers awake at night.
-And it should.

 We’ve got a super in-depth guide on the cost of a broken property chain over here.
 I highly recommend you read it if you’re interested in diving deeper into that topic.